Timxuhj/ReactChatApps/README.md

 ## 01-bundle-all
 Just like the AngularJS and React App template, we stage our application ready for release and avoid any build steps at development time to improve the simplicity and speed of the development workflow.
 This alias task is made up of small, simple tasks that use Gulp to process resources and perform tasks like minification, JSX transformation, copying/deleting of resources, etc.

 The bundling searches for assets in any `**/*.html` file and follows build comments to minify and replace references.
 This enables simple use of debug JS files whilst still having control how our resources minify.
+The ReactChat project uses Razor so this step has been updated to bundle just `default.cshtml`.

 ```html
 <!-- build:js lib/js/lib.min.js -->